lunarc/lunarc_docs/docs/batch_system.md

 A more in-depth guide to the job submission system.

-# SLURM - the batch system on Aurora and Erik
+# SLURM - the batch system at Lunarc

 On a modern HPC system efficient management of the compute resources is absolutely crucial for the system to perform.
 Lunarc deploys